-Texas Department of Transportation (TxDOT): As of May 26, there are 17 flooded roads, 14 roads closed due to flooding and / or damage from flooding, and all TxDOT traffic signals have been repaired and are working on generator power.
+Texas Department of Transportation (TxDOT): As of May 28, there are 14 roads flooded and four roads are closed.
+All TxDOT traffic signals have been repaired and are working on generator power.
 State Highway (SH) 174 near Kimbell Bridge and State Highway Loop (SL) 323 are closed.
-TxDOT crews from the Dallas and Wichita Falls district are working in the impacted areas of Collin, Cooke, Smith, and Montague Counties, and debris cleanup and sign repairs continue in Wichita Falls District.
+TxDOT crews in Dallas, Fort Worth, and Tyler responded to signal damage, flooding, and debris removal on state-maintained roads, and assisted with traffic control.
+TxDOT crews in Wichita Falls will continue with debris removal and sign repairs throughout the week.

-Texas Health and Human Services Commission (HHSC): HHSC has been approved to issue Supplemental Nutrition Assistance Program (SNAP) replacement benefits for impacted SNAP recipients who apply in person at an eligibility office the week of May 20.
-As of May 21, Other Needs Assistance (ONA) program has received over 65,000 requests for assistance and has raised \$776,322.12 to help residents affected by the storms.
+Texas Health and Human Services Commission (HHSC): As of May 21, Other Needs Assistance (ONA) program has received over 65,000 requests for assistance and has raised \$776,322.12 to help residents affected by the storms.
 HHSC has activated its contingency contracts for emergency ice and water.
-Two purchases have been made for a total of 38 trucks of water and 17 trucks of ice.
-HHSC has been approved to issue Supplemental Nutrition Assistance Program (SNAP) replacement benefits for impacted SNAP recipients through the week of May 20.
-HHSC received approval to adjust the definition of "food" so that SNAP recipients can purchase hot food in fifty counties.
+Purchases have been made for a total of 38 trucks of water and 17 trucks of ice.
+HHSC received approval to adjust the definition of "food" so that Supplemental Nutrition Assistance Program (SNAP) recipients can purchase hot food in fifty counties.

-In Houston power has been restored to all nursing facilities, assisted living, and intermediate care facilities (ICF).
-Four Home and Community-based Services (HCS) are without power, three have relocated their residents, and one is on generator power in the Houston area.
+Houston has power has been restored to all nursing facilities, assisted living facilities (ALF), and intermediate care facilities (ICF).
+Two Home and Community-based Services (HCS) are without power and have relocated residents.
+Bell County has power restored to all facilities.
+North Dallas has one nursing facility that was impacted by flooding, two that sustained minor structural damage, and three that are running on generators.
+Tyler County has two nursing homes that lost power and are running on generators.